-In casual American English, "Dad drove today" sounds like "DAD DROHV tuh-DAY".
-Two things happen here, and the headline one is the DR Sounds Like JR: the DR sounds more like J than two crisp consonants.
+Americans pronounce "Dad drove today" as "DAD DROHV tuh-DAY" in casual speech.
+Two things bend the textbook pronunciation.
+The headline is the DR Sounds Like JR — the DR sounds more like J than two crisp consonants.
+It lands on drove, the kind of sound shift that makes everyday speech feel effortless.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.